Ken Murray (entertainer): Radio, films and television

 He was also the host of The Ken Murray Show, a weekly music and comedy show on CBS Television that ran from 1950 to 1953.
 The show was the first to win a Freedom Foundation Award.
 Murray also guest starred on several television series, including The Ford Show, Starring Tennessee Ernie Ford and The Bing Crosby Show.

 Murray produced and co-starred as "Smiling Billy Murray" in a 1953 film, The Marshal's Daughter, a western that featured his protégé Laurie Anders in the title role, her sole film performance.

 In 1962, Murray portrayed the top hat wearing, cigar chewing, drunken Doc Willoughby in John Ford's The Man Who Shot Liberty Valance starring John Wayne and James Stewart, arguably his most memorable screen role.
 Paired off for most of the picture with Edmond O'Brien as an alcoholic newspaper editor, he drunkenly rolls over the gunshot corpse of villain Liberty Valance (Lee Marvin) with his boot, looks around off-handedly, and says "Dead" to the surrounding crowd of euphoric Mexicans.

 Over the course of his career, Murray filmed Hollywood celebrities, using his 16mm home movie camera.
 He began filming the footage to send back home to his grandparents in lieu of writing letters.
 His grandmother saved the footage, which featured Hollywood stars including Douglas Fairbanks, Mary Pickford, Charlie Chaplin and Jean Harlow.
 Murray later assembled the footage in compilation films such as Hollywood Without Make-Up (1963).
-Footage filmed by Murray was used in several television specials, including Hollywood: My Home Town and the feature-length film Ken Murray's Shooting Stars.
+Footage filmed by Murray was used in several television specials, including Hollywood: My Home Town (1965) and the feature-length film Ken Murray's Shooting Stars.

 In 1965, Murray played a THRUSH financier and owner of a Caribbean casino in The Man from U.N.C.L.E.

 In 1966, Murray was cast as Melody Murphy in the Walt Disney film Follow Me, Boys! starring Fred MacMurray, Vera Miles and Kurt Russell.

 Writing

+Murray was the author of a number of books, including his autobiography published in 1960, titled Life on a Pogo Stick: Autobiography of a Comedian.

+He also wrote The Golden Days of San Simeon (1971), a history of William Randolph Hearst's opulent estate on the central California coast known as "Hearst Castle," which featured many of Murray's photographs of stars who visited there.
+Footage he shot on those occasions was included in a short film, featuring Murray, shown in the Castle's theater on one of the estate tours for many years.

-Murray was also the author of a number of books, including his autobiography published in 1960, titled The Golden Days of San Simeon (1971), and the only complete life story in print of Broadway theatre impresario Earl Carroll, titled The Body Merchant (1976).
+Murray wrote the only complete life story in print of Broadway theatre impresario Earl Carroll, titled The Body Merchant (1976).